Nawrahta Minsaw: War with Lan Xang (1595–1596)

 By then, the once mighty Toungoo Empire was in a free fall.
 Nokeo Koumane, the ruler of Lan Xang, revolted.
 The rebellion was more of a problem for Chiang Mai than for Pegu.
 Whereas Nanda had all but given up defending the empire, Nawrahta had to deal with an aggressive Nokeo who had designs on Lan Na itself.
 Nokeo quickly gained the allegiance of the ruler of Nan, Cao Cetabut, who joined him in rebellion.
-In response, Nawrahta marched to Nan where he was met by combined Lan Xang–Nan forces at the mouth of the Ngao River near the city of Nan.
+In response, Nawrahta marched to Nan, where he was met by combined Lan Xang–Nan forces at the mouth of the Ngao River near the city of Nan.
 There, on 25 November 1595, Nawrahta defeated the enemy, driving back Cetabut and Nokeo to Lan Xang.
 Fortunately for Nawrahta, Nokeo died shortly after, and Lan Xang's threat to Lan Na's eastern frontier ended for the time being.
 Nawrahta appointed Pana Khaek as the new governor of Nan.

 Independent reign

 Faced with his own problems, Nawrahta finally declared independence from Pegu in early 1597.
 Although he was only one of two rulers formally declaring independence—Minye Thihathu II of Toungoo was the other—all other rulers essentially broke away as well.
 The Toungoo Empire was no more.

 For Nawrahta, being independent simply meant he could devote his scarce manpower toward defending Lan Na from Lan Xang's and Siam's designs.
 For the next several years, he would struggle mightily to keep Lan Na independent.
 Here, Lan Na and Lan Xang chronicles (the Chiang Mai Chronicle, the Nan Chronicle, and the Lan Xang Chronicle), and the Siamese Ayutthaya Chronicle give widely divergent accounts.
 Ayutthaya reports Lan Na being pulled into Siam's orbit while Lan Na and Lan Xang chronicles speak of Lan Xang–Nan alliance's campaigns in Lan Na and barely mention Siam's role.
-The Burmese chronicles suggest that Lan Na was a vassal of Siam, certainly by 1604.

 Lan Na and Lan Xang chronicle accounts

 Like Nokeo, Vorapita, the new Pegu-appointed regent of Lan Xang, also harbored designs on Lan Na.
-(Vorapita like Nyaungyan in Upper Burma never formally declared independence from Pegu but was de facto independent by 1597.)
+(Vorapita like Nyaungyan in Upper Burma, never formally declared independence from Pegu but was de facto independent by 1597.)
 By late 1598, Vorapita had decided to renew the hostilities, and sent in an army led by Cetabut, not just to retake Nan but to sack Chiang Mai itself.
 By January 1599, the army had advanced to Chiang Mai and laid siege to the capital.
 To make matters worse, "the people of the south attacked Chiang Mai", which could mean Siamese forces invading Lan Na.
-The Lan Xang army retreated from Chiang Mai on 11 July 1599but retained control of Nan.
+The Lan Xang army retreated from Chiang Mai on 11 July 1599 but retained control of Nan.